yashg160/GiftedFireChat/README.md

 3. Then follow the instructions for **Android** only setup [here](https://rnfirebase.io/docs/v5.x.x/installation/android).
 4. After you have completed the initial installation, add the realtime database module to your project.
 Follow the instructions [here](https://rnfirebase.io/docs/v5.x.x/database/android).
 5. Then run the command `yarn add react-native-gifted-fire-chat` or `npm install --save react-native-gifted-fire-chat`.
+6. Run your project by entering `react-native run-android`

 After completing the installation, you are ready to use this package.